DesiQuintans/WhenDidThatHappen/README.md

 simple_outcome <-
   when_did_that_happen(
     data          = example_events,    # Your input dataset
+    analysis      = "Ablation",        # Name of outcome.
+Used for names/labels.

-    identifier    = "personid",        # Column with subject's identifier description   = "Ablation",        # Name of outcome.
-Used for names/labels. start_time    = "index_date",      # Each subject's start date.
+    identifier    = "personid",        # Column with subject's identifier start_time    = "index_date",      # Each subject's start date.
     event_times   = list(
       "Ablation" = c("ablation_date")  # One outcome (Ablation) with one date.